 Safer Business in Swan

 The City of Swan is here to help keep your business safe and secure.
-Focused on crime prevention, the City offers services to protect your business and give you peace of mind.
+By keeping a strong focus on crime prevention, you can protect your business and give others peace of mind.

-With the City of Swan supporting you, you can concentrate on growing your business in a safe community.
-Below are some helpful resources to get your started.
+With the City's support, you can concentrate on growing your business in a safe environment.
+Below are some helpful resources to get you started.

 The Western Australia Police Force offers Business Security Videos and Factsheets to help businesses and employees reduce the risk of criminal activity.
 Visit the WA.gov.au website to access these resources, along with information on the services, announcements, roles, and commitment to safety in the community.